carlosperate/arm-none-eabi-gcc-py-package/README.md

 - Easily install or update the toolchain via pip/pipx/uv, without relying on the tool version being available in the OS package manager
-    - It can sometimes be challenging to get an older versions of a tool in a recent OS release, or a newer versions in older OS releases
+    - It can sometimes be challenging to get an older versions of a tool in a recent OS release, or a newer version in old OS release
 - Leverage Python virtual environments to manage different toolchain versions per project on the same system
 - Simplify cross-platform toolchain installation by using the same package